christrotter/whisper-automation/README.md

 - moving worker from 'allofit' cpu to '1.5' dramatically slows the transcription process
   - need to experiment with this one...tried with '3'...my laptop cpu caught on fire
   - do some actual scientific testing of performance
+  - 4cpu on 2 workers seems to do ok...
 - ~~sqs queue contents are a black box; no way to know what messages are in the queue, and what messages are locked for processing~~
   - ~~need a 'sqs queue contents monitor' that doesn't actually pull messages...~~
   - ~~suspect you can get metrics for this in real SQS/CloudWatch (*msgs in queue, msgs w. lock*)~~